qeeqbox/social-analyzer/README.md

   --websites   Website or websites separated by space E.g. youtube, tiktok or tumblr --mode       Analysis mode E.g.fast -> FindUserProfilesFast, slow -> FindUserProfilesSlow or special -> FindUserProfilesSpecial
-  --output     Show the output in the following format: json -> json output for integration or pretty -> prettify the output --options    Show the following when a profile is found: link, rate, titleor text --method     find -> show detected profiles, get -> show all profiles regardless detected or not, both -> combine find & get
+  --output     Show the output in the following format: json -> json output for integration or pretty -> prettify the output --options    Show the following when a profile is found: link, rate, title or text --method     find -> show detected profiles, get -> show all profiles regardless detected or not, both -> combine find & get
-  --filter     filter detected profiles by good, maybe or bad, you can do combine them with comma (good,bad) or use all --profiles   filter profiles by detected, unknown or failed, you can do combine them with comma (detected,failed) or use all
+  --filter     Filter detected profiles by good, maybe or bad, you can do combine them with comma (good,bad) or use all --profiles   Filter profiles by detected, unknown or failed, you can do combine them with comma (detected,failed) or use all
   --extract    Extract profiles, urls & patterns if possible --metadata   Extract metadata if possible (pypi QeeqBox OSINT) --trim       Trim long strings

 Listing websites & detections:
   --list       List all available websites

+Setting:
+  --headers    Headers as dict
+  --logs_dir   Change logs directory
+  --timeout    Change timeout between each request --silent     Disable output to screen
 ```

 ## Open in Cloud Shell